What is FLVS (Florida Virtual School) and how does it work?

 - Multiplication and division drills

 You don’t turn in all the work your child does in FLVS Flex.
 Only some things each week get turned in to the teacher.
 Those are graded.
 Your child will get a grade for each class.
 However, you will also need to present a portfolio to your county at the end of the year as a homeschool student.
 So, all those other assignments help fill out your portfolio.
 I do believe that you can also submit a teacher evaluation in place of a portfolio.
+In Palm Beach County, simply submitting the FLVS transcript is sufficient.
+Speak to your individual county if you have questions.

 Middle School FLVS Flex